 Race car/Track car/HPDE preparation

-Whether this is a car that is raced at the amateur level, professional level or a car that is used for BMWCCA driver schools (or similar), we have the ability to help with that car.
-From building roll bars and roll cages, performing engine swaps, installing custom suspension, installing race seats and harnesses, installing aero, installing fire suppression systems, corner balancing, custom alignment and more, our technicians are up for the challenge.
+Whether this is a car that is raced at the amateur level, professional level, or a car that is used for BMWCCA driver schools (or similar), we have the ability to make that car the best it can be.
+From building roll bars and roll cages, performing engine swaps, installing custom suspensions, installing race seats and harnesses, installing aero components, installing fire suppression systems, corner balancing, custom alignments, and more, our technicians are up for the challenge.

-You can find our service manager, shop foreman and other employees at the track throughout the summer months.
-You’ll also find numerous Turner BMW maintained race/track cars throughout the country.
-Like everything Will has done in the past, he demands perfection of our team meaning you can be sure that no corners are cut and we’re treating your car like it’s one of ours.
+At Turner Service, you can bring your car to us as a bone stock car looking to be built to a full-on track machine, or you can bring your already full-on track machine to us for routine service/check-ups.
+You can find our service manager, shop foreman, and other employees at the track throughout the summer months.
+You’ll also find numerous Turner Service maintained race/track cars throughout the country.
+Like everything Will Turner has done in the past, he demands perfection of our team, meaning you can be sure that no corners are cut and we’re treating your car like it’s one of ours.